learn-co-curriculum/dsc-feature-engineering-for-text-data/README.md

 stopped_tokens = [w.lower() for w in tokens if w not in stopwords_list]
 ```

 ## Frequency Distributions

 Once we have tokenized our data and removed all the stop words, the next step is usually to explore our text data through a **_Frequency Distribution_**.
 This is just a fancy way of saying that we create a histogram that tells us the total number of times each word is used in a given corpus.

-Once we have tokenized our text data, we can use NLTK to easily create a Frequency Distribution using `nltk.FreqDist()`.
-A Frequency Distribution is analogous to a python dictionary, with a few more bells and whistles attached to make it easier to use for NLP tasks.
+Once we have tokenized our text data, we can use NLTK to easily create a frequency distribution using `nltk.FreqDist()`.
+A frequency distribution is analogous to a Python dictionary, with a few more bells and whistles attached to make it easier to use for NLP tasks.
 Each key is a word token, and each value is the corresponding number of times that token appeared in the tokenized corpus given to the `FreqDist` object at instantiation.

-We can easily filter a FreqDist to see the most common words by using the built-in method, as seen below:
+We can easily filter a `FreqDist()` object to see the most common words by using the `.most_common()` built-in method, as seen below:

 ```python
 from  nltk import FreqDist